 VR helps architects optimize details such as divisions and evacuation routes before construction begins.
 They can also use VR for design studies to find out how a new building could impact the environment.

 In the hands of builders, Virtual Reality can become a formidable sales tool.
-It takes what-you-see-is-what-you-get to a new level, and can be particularly effective for remodellers.
+It takes what-you-see-is-what-you-get to a new level and can be particularly effective for remodelers.
 It helps avoid the back and forth in design changes.
 Especially changes during construction which are the most expensive and time-consuming.
-The customer’s detailed view of the finished product before or during the project “builds” approval into process.
+The customer’s detailed view of the finished product before or during the project “builds” approval into the process.

 Using VR could even do away with the expense of building model houses or show rooms.
 This could represent significant savings.